Munich Olympic Stadium tour is a must-do

 It is also the stage on which, in 1993, Norwich City became the only English team to beat Bayern Munich, with a 2-1 UEFA Cup win.
 Great theatre and English sporting memories.
 But now there is not even any grass and it’s difficult to imagine how it once was.

 Indeed, the next Englishmen scheduled to play at the Munich Olympic Stadium are the Rolling Stones in September and it’s questionable who’s aged better – stadium or wrinkly rockers.

-Stadiums no longer used for the purpose they were built look a touch sad.
-While I’m sure it looks great when filled with music fans, there’s something depressing about witnessing a place which used to host such great sporting occasions but no longer can.
+Stadiums no longer being used for the purpose they were built look a touch sad.
+I’m sure it looks great when filled with music fans.
+But there’s something depressing about witnessing a place which used to host such great sporting occasions and no longer can.
 It still retains the athletics track so that’s something at least.

-In respect of Bayern’s move to the Allianz, visiting the two stadiums as I did showed the stark reality of progress and modernisation.
+In respect of Bayern’s move to the Allianz, visiting the two stadiums as I did, shows the stark reality of progress and modernisation.
 Out with the old, decaying model and in with the new, swanky affair.

 But the Munich stadium’s dated look did provide some nice photo opps.
 So I took the chance to use my trusty little Lumix and started clicking away.
 Some of the results can be seen in the gallery above.